dkuwcreator/az-pim-cli/docs/CONFIGURATION.md

 - `subscription` - Subscription-level resource role
 - `resource` - Resource-specific role (requires full scope path)

+## Prompting Behavior

+- Interactivity is implied by TTY: when running in a terminal, missing required inputs (duration, justification, scope, ticket pair) prompt with defaults sourced from this config or the current subscription.
+- In non-TTY/automation, missing required inputs fail fast instead of prompting.
+Provide required values via flags or update the config/alias.
+- Ticket info is only sent when both `ticket` and `ticket-system` are supplied; incomplete pairs are ignored in non-TTY and prompted to complete in TTY.

 ## Advanced Configuration

 ### Using Resource-Specific Scopes